 As a temporary solution, USPS officials have asked the postal workers to park their cars on 13th Avenue, a commercial thoroughfare, instead of parking on residential side streets.

-But a request made in 2017 by Community Board 10 and the postal workers, which asked to prohibit parking on 13th Avenue in front of the post office to clear the way for the postal workers to park there during business hours, was turned down by the city’s Department of Transportation.
+But a request made in 2017 by CB 10 and the postal workers to prohibit parking on 13th Avenue in front of the post office to clear the way for the postal workers to park there during business hours was turned down by the city’s Department of Transportation.

-Josephine Beckmann, district manager of Community Board 10, which covers Dyker Heights and Bay Ridge, said that unless an arrest is made, there really isn’t any way to prove that vandals are deliberately targeting postal workers’ cars.
+Josephine Beckmann, district manager of CB 10, which covers Dyker Heights and Bay Ridge, said that unless an arrest is made, there really isn’t any way to prove that vandals are deliberately targeting postal workers’ cars.

 She was referring to a New York City regulation prohibiting commercial vehicles from being parked on residential streets between the hours of 9 p.m. and 5 a.m.

 The community board has received numerous complaints from residents about the parking situation, Beckmann said.
 “Parking is among the top complaints we receive.
-It’s very high on the list of concerns of the residents and not just in Dyker Heights,” she told the Eagle.
+It’s very high on the list of concerns of the residents and not just in Dyker Heights,” she told this newspaper.